intelia-agility/mlspecialisation/usecase2/README.md

 <img src="./images/Pipeline.png" alt="drawing" width="800" style="border: 2px solid  gray;"/>

 Then, the KFP dataset will be imported into a Pandas dataframe.
-In the mean time, all data features except the Purchase column will be cast into string data types for the downstream process to take them as categorical features.
+In the meantime, all data features except the Purchase column will be cast into string data types for the downstream process to take them as categorical features.

 <img src="./images/dataloader.png" alt="drawing" width="800" style="border: 2px solid  gray;"/>